oldblackcrow/Tricorder-PyPortal-Pynt/README.md

 5. TEA5767 - FM Radio https://www.amazon.com/dp/B074TC3VLN?ref_=cm_sw_r_cp_ud_dp_2F7FR8FH3EB7TBVA6B5K

 MAKE SURE you put create appropriate directories on your PyPortal - bmp files go in "images", bdf files in "fonts", and wav files in "sounds"
+The ONLY sound and image files that go in the root directory are pyportal_startup.bmp and pyportal_startup.wav